 What are the conditions under which states target minority groups with ethnic cleansing?
 Recent literature suggests that state leaders turn to ethnic cleansing when the minorities within their territories have ties with enemy states and these ties result in collaboration or rebellion behind frontlines.
 This paper makes two arguments.
 First, treating the wartime leadership of states as coherent units is empirically and theoretically misleading.
 Even during wartime, state leaders differ on the extent to which they prioritize territorial goals as well as in the extent to which they think minority collaboration makes a difference for these territorial goals.
 Second, I argue that the salience of these divisions turns on the existence of a pre-war political system that includes organized ideological alternatives to nationalism that are based on non-ethnic cleavages.
 Depending on the existence of such cleavages, minority collaboration during wars might result in full-scale ethnic cleansing, limited deportations and killings, or no violence.
 To test the argument, I focus on three contexts in which the minority group collaborated with a neighboring enemy during World War I but the reaction of the leadership was very different: a.
 The Ottoman Empire and its genocidal policy towards the Armenian population during WWI; b.
 The Russian Empire and the limited deportations and massacres that targeted the Muslims in South Caucasus. c.
 The Austro-Hungarian Empire and its relatively mild treatment of the Austrian Italians.
 The analysis supports the notion that facing comparable security challenges, state leaders pursue different policies based on the type of prewar political divisions in the leadership.

-The State of the Field and Debates on Ethnic Cleansing (forthcoming in Nationalities Papers in 2019)
+The State of the Field and Debates on Ethnic Cleansing, Nationalities Papers, May 2018.

 This review article outlines the progress that the literature on the causes of ethnic cleansing has made in the last ten to fifteen years.
 The article specifically focuses on two lines of research that have expanded our understanding of ethnic cleansing: a. the studies that focus on the role of wars (this literature can in turn be divided into those works that treat “wars as strategic environments” and those that treat “wars as transformational forces”); b. the studies that focus on the pre-war domestic or international conditions that hinder or promote ethnic cleansing.
 The last section of the article suggests several future avenues of research that could further refine the study of ethnic cleansing and its relationship to other types of mass violence.